SAP/jenkins-library/documentation/docs/steps/dockerExecuteOnKubernetes.md

 * `containerWorkspaces` specifies workspace (=home directory of user) per container.
 If not provided `dockerWorkspace` will be used.
 If empty, home directory will not be set.
 * `dockerImage` Name of the docker image that should be used.
 If empty, Docker is not used.
 * `dockerEnvVars` Environment variables to set in the container, e.g. [http_proxy:'proxy:8080']
-* `dockerAlwaysPullImage`: Set this to 'false' to bypass docker image pulls.
-Usefull during development processes.
+* `dockerAlwaysPullImage`: Set this to 'false' to bypass a docker image pull.
+Usefull during development process.
 Allows testing of images which are available in the local registry only.
 * `dockerWorkspace` Docker options to be set when starting the container.
 It can be a list or a string.

 ## Step configuration